 Paul was confirmed this year, so we shall probably move onto an intensive bible study.

 Sunday, July 18, 2010

 Before we read any new books for high school, we will study the familiar--fairy tales.
 As these books are familiar, we need not re-read them all, but we will use them as examples as we study literary criticism.
-Using several resources, including A Landscape with Dragons, The Natural History of Make-Believe, The Oxford Companion To Fairy Tales, and C. S. Lewis' Of Other Worlds, we will take all our past study of children's literature to the literary chopping block.
+Using several resources, including A Landscape with Dragons, The Natural History of Make-Believe and The Oxford Companion To Fairy Tales (each used carefully and critically), and C. S. Lewis' Of Other Worlds, we examine all our past reading of children's literature with a mature eye.
 Since we have read many of the selections we will discuss, I have chosen annotated editions (not study guides!!) to enhance our understanding of the stories we will discuss.
 We will endeavor to answer the following questions:

 Who are the great authors?
 What inspired them?

 What is the difference between a myth, a folktale, and a fairy tale?

 What influences a folktale?

 What are the unique thematic features of folktales?